Bryan Freedman

 Bryan Freedman is an American entertainment lawyer and litigator.
-He is co-founder of the Los Angeles–based law firm Liner Freedman Taitelman + Cooley LLP.
+He is co-founder of the Los Angeles-based law firm Liner Freedman Taitelman + Cooley LLP.

 Freedman is known for his aggressive litigation style.
 He has represented many high-profile defendants in the entertainment industry, including actors, sportspeople as well as motion pictures and television companies, among others.

 Early life and education

-Freedman is based in Los Angeles.
+Freedman was born in Forest Hills, New York, the son of a pathologist.
+He relocated frequently during his youth due to his father's changing employment.
 He attended the University of California, Berkeley, and later McGeorge School of Law, where he earned his Juris Doctor.

 Career

 1991–2015: Early career, Spencer, and Sony cases

 After graduating from law school, Freedman was admitted to the California State Bar in 1991.
 In 1997 Freedman co-founded Bryan Freedman Freedman + Taitelman, LLP with Michael Taitelman whom he met while attending law school at McGeorge.
 The law firm mostly represents clients from the entertainment industry.
+He developed an expertise in talent agency regulations and subsequently served as the primary attorney for the United Talent Agency, which led to his involvement in further entertainment-related litigation.

+In 2011, Freedman represented fashion designer Dawn Simorangkir in a defamation action concerning statements posted by Courtney Love on Twitter and Myspace.
+Love agreed to pay $430,000 plus interest in a public settlement.

-In August 2014 Freedman represented Octavia Spencer who sued Sensa Products for $700,000 after the company terminated her contract prematurely.
+In August 2014, Freedman represented Octavia Spencer who sued Sensa Products for $700,000 after the company terminated her contract prematurely.
 Sensa allegedly took issue with Spencer's use of the hashtag "#spon" to identify sponsored tweets promoting their products.
 She argued that her contract did not require her to avoid using such hashtags, and the court ruled in her favor, with Judge Michael Stern ordering Sensa to pay Spencer $940,000.

-In November 2014 a hacker group called "Guardians of Peace" leaked confidential data from Sony Pictures Entertainment, including employee information, emails, salaries, and unreleased films.
+In November 2014, a hacker group called "Guardians of Peace" leaked confidential data from Sony Pictures Entertainment, including employee information, emails, salaries, and unreleased films.
 The group demanded that Sony withdraw the upcoming film The Interview, which depicted a plot to assassinate North Korean leader Kim Jong-un, and threatened terrorist attacks at cinemas screening the film.
 Sony canceled the film's formal premiere and mainstream release, opting for a limited digital and theatrical release instead.
 Freedman represented several parties in the lawsuit against Sony which was eventually settled for $8 million.